A 75.0 g sample of dinitrogen monoxide (N2O) is confined in a 4.1... | Channels for Pearson+

 1

-Calculate the pressure in atm using the values substituted into the equation.
+Calculate the pressure in atm using the rearranged ideal gas law equation.
 This will give you the pressure of the gas in the vessel.

 Watch next